Women in 1940s Spain: Divorce

 During the Franco period, there was the concept of "hidden divorce".
 These were declarations by the Spanish Catholic Church that a marriage was nullified.
 They were different from ecclesiastical courts dissolution of marriages.
-These divorces could come about because of Pauline privilege, where the church nullified a marriage because neither spouse had been baptized.
-It could also be nullified if one spouse was baptized was and the other not, and the Catholic spouse could not live as a faithful Catholic because of their spouse's faith.
-That way, the Catholic spouse could remarry another Catholic with whom they could live peacefully.
-Another way a Catholic divorce could happy was known as petrino, a formula created by Pope Pius XI was the same.
+These annulments were only allowed because of Pauline privilege, where the church may grant a nullification for a marriage where neither spouse has been baptized.
+This method of nullification may only be granted when one spouse wishes to convert to Catholicism and the other does not.
+This allows the converted Catholic spouse to be able to remarry a practicing Catholic.

+Another way a marriage could end under Catholic law was known as Petrine privilege.
 A divorce could be granted if the married coupled included a Catholic and non-Catholic spouse, where the Catholic spouse wanted the separation so they could remarry to a Catholic.